danielabar/ollama_chat/README.md

 ```

 ### Context

+> The context parameter returned from a previous request to /generate, this can be used to keep a short conversational memory.

+An encoding of the conversation used in this response, this can be sent in the next request to keep a conversational memory

 The original tutorial does not include context for conversational history.
 To have the model remember the past conversations you've been having with it, need to save the `context` from the Ollama [REST API](https://github.com/ollama/ollama/blob/main/docs/api.md) response (for eg: in Rails cache), then include this context in the next Ollama REST API request.